Equality Act Overview: Key Things Your Business Needs to Know

 In general terms:

-• Direct discrimination – Occurs where an individual is treated less favourably because of a protected characteristic than another person would be treated.
+• Direct discrimination – occurs where an individual is treated less favourably because of a protected characteristic than another person would be treated.
 For example, not promoting someone because of their religious beliefs.

 Direct discrimination covers not just the situation where the individual actually has the particular characteristic that has caused their discriminatory treatment, but also where they are perceived to have a protected characteristic and are treated less favourably because of it or they are treated less favourably because of their association with someone who has a particular protected characteristic.

 • Indirect discrimination – It’s possible for employers to discriminate against an individual without intending to.
-This can occur where an apparently neutral provision, criteria or practice is applied, such as a dress code, but it puts an individual who has a protected characteristic at a disadvantage.
+For example, this can occur where an apparently neutral provision, criteria or practice is applied, such as a dress code, but it puts an individual who has a protected characteristic at a disadvantage.
 However, if an employer can show that the provision, criterion or practice is a proportionate means of achieving a legitimate aim their actions will not amount to indirect discrimination.

 • Harassment – This is where there is unwanted behaviour linked to a protected characteristic that violate someone’s dignity or creates an offensive environment for them.
 A particular area of difficulty for employers can be workplace banter – what one employee sees as a bit of fun can easily cross the line into harassment.